 7. Thank your mentor.
 All of us have someone who helped us get started in the sport.
 Visit them or call them up and express your thanks.
 Gratitude is the best attitude.

 Stay Motivated, Stay Positive, Stay Successful.

-Editor’s Note: The Swimming Wizard’s goal is to publish at least one set, practice, or idea EVERY DAY for all of 2016!
+Editor’s Note: The Swimming Wizard’s goal is to publish at least one set, practice, or idea EVERY DAY!
 To keep it interesting, we need your help!
 Click here to help us achieve that goal by submitting one of your sets!